MatthijsKamstra/hxaudiojs/README.md

 - no need for flash anymore ([support of audio element](http://caniuse.com/#feat=audio))
 - using flat design (make css simpler)
-- no need for a initialize script (wait for DOM an just do it)
+- no need for a initialize script (wait for DOM and just do it)
 - use [Haxe](http://www.haxe.org) (Haxe is awesome!
 One codebase, many targets, no platform specific code.)
 - it hasn't been touched in 2 years